moudhamam/moudhamam.github.io/README.md

 The following is my **Personal User Manual**.
 Whether you've worked with me or not, if you think this document could be improved, feel free to open an [issue](https://github.com/moudhamam/moudhamam.github.io/issues/new).
 I'm happy to hear feedback. 👨🏼‍💻

+<sub>*P.S.: You may want to read [The Pitch/Anti-Pitch for Personal User Manuals](https://betterprogramming.pub/personal-user-manuals-the-good-the-bad-and-the-template-7b80db5044ea) first.*</sub>

 ---

 #### What are three honest, unfiltered things about you?
 What should people know about you and how to get the best from you?